na-na-hi/renget/archive/guier.md

 Being the majority of where the FPS content takes place, these missions are fairly straightforward and accessible to anyone right off the bat.
 You are taken to small underground facilities, or "bunkers," on certain planets and moons (or floating platforms on [Crusader](https://starcitizen.tools/Crusader)) to do FPS combat vs AI.

 Bunker missions come in different flavors of what essentially boils down to killing braindead AI, or killing braindead AI that comes in waves.
 This can get really repetitive, but the payoff is pretty good the more reputation you gain to build up the difficulty level.
-There's also lootboxes in the facilities.
+There's also lootboxes in the facilities, full of guns/ammo/medical supplies.

 - **[Piracy](https://starcitizen.tools/Piracy)**

 There are illegal missions you can take in the "Personal" tab in the contracts manager on your mobi-glass, that are basically a mirror copy of some legal missions.

-There isn't much in the way of profit for piracy PvP currently, unless you work in a group to take down some boomers cargo ship and steal its contents (that he spent all day waiting at a terminal for) or camp outside popular smuggling hotspots, then sell the stolen goods for yourself at no question asked terminals.
+Currently the best method of making piracy worthwile is to work in a group and take over some boomers cargo ship and steal its contents (that he spent all day waiting at a terminal for) or camp outside popular smuggling hotspots, then sell the stolen goods for yourself.
 Don't forget to wear your [bear helmet](https://starcitizen.tools/Fieldsbury_Dark_Bear_Helmet) for extra salt mining in allchat.

 ->**Honorable mentions**<-